apollographql/apollo-tooling/packages/apollo/README.md

   --key=key                                  The API key for the Apollo Engine service

+  --localSchemaFile=localSchemaFile          Path to your local GraphQL schema file (introspection result or SDL)

   --mergeInFieldsFromFragmentSpreads         Merge fragment fields onto its enclosing type

   --namespace=namespace                      The namespace to emit generated code into.